-The Organizing Authority is the location(s) hosting the event.
+The Organizing Authority (OA) is the member organization(s) hosting the event.

 All participants in any of the Sarasota Bay Yachting Association Boat of the Year Series that have a current, valid, WFPHRF certificate are automatically entered in the SBYA BOTY series.
 There is no fee or registration for entering this Series.
 Rating certificates are available at www.westfloridaphrf.org.